Dr. Lindsey Kock’s career pivot reflects a wider vet workforce shift

 A new PhD project will study health challenges in Indonesian orangutan rehab centres to improve reintroduction outcomes.

-Dr. Stephany Vasquez Perez is launching a grant-backed house call practice aimed at expanding access to veterinary care in Reno and Sparks.
+Dr. Stephany Vasquez Perez is launching a grant-backed house call practice to expand veterinary access in Reno and Sparks.

 Veterinary ophthalmologist Kenneth Pierce is pairing specialty practice with a consult platform for general practitioners.